- Last Updated: April 6, 2017

 Alzheimer’s disease (AD) is a progressive neurodegenerative brain disease which attacks the neurons in the brain, leading to cell death and degeneration.
 Early symptoms of the disease include memory loss and confusion and can progress to disorientation, personality changes, and trouble speaking and writing.
 AD is the most common cause of dementia, with over 5 million people affected in the US.
 The prevalence of AD in the US is expected to be 13 million in 2050, with a cost of over 1 trillion dollars.

-The disease manifests as two different types of lesions in the brain: Beta-amyloid plaques – clumps of protein that form on and around the neurons; and Neurofibrillary tangles – twisted fibers of the protein, tau, which build up inside the neurons.
-Although these are the hallmarks of the disease, scientists do not know why they form or how to get rid of them.
+The disease manifests as two different types of excessive compounds in the brain: beta-amyloid plaques – clumps of protein that form on and around the neurons; and neurofibrillary tangles – twisted fibers of the protein tau that build up inside the neurons.
+Although these are the hallmarks of the disease, scientists still have much to learn about how/why they form, and how to prevent/reduce their accumulation.

-There is currently no cure for Alzheimer’s.
-However, there are various medications that can delay the progression of the disease.
-Treatment must be constantly monitored and adjusted because the symptoms of Alzheimer’s change as the disease progresses.
+There is currently no cure for Alzheimer’s, but there are various medications that can delay the progression of the disease.
+Treatment must be constantly monitored and adjusted because the symptoms change as the disease progresses.

-There is a study at Sunnybrook Hospital in Toronto, Canada, which uses low frequency FUS to temporarily open the BBB in patients with mild to moderate AD.
+A clinical trial that repeatedly opens the BBB has been organized.
+This study at Sunnybrook Hospital in Toronto, Canada, uses focused ultrasound and microbubbles to temporarily open the BBB in patients with mild to moderate AD.
 This early-stage study will assess the safety, feasibility and reversibility of BBB opening as well as the reproducibility of repeated BBB opening in human patients.
 This study is only open to Canadian residents.
 For more information, please contact Alison Bethune ( or 416-480-6100 ext.3773)

 Burgess A, Hynynen K. Microbubble-Assisted Ultrasound for Drug Delivery in the Brain and Central Nervous System.
 Adv Exp Med Biol.
 2016;880:293-308. doi: 10.1007/978-3-319-22536-4_16.